About Me

 PERSONAL STUFF:

-A runner for 27 years, I’ve finished 28 marathons, including nine Bostons.
+A decades-long runner, I’ve finished 28 marathons, including nine Bostons.
 At the 2017 and 2018 Boston Marathons I ran with Team With a Vision, acting as a guide for a blind runner.

 I was a cyclist before I was a runner, and rode more than 40 centuries, or 100-mile rides, over the span of a dozen or so years.
 I’ve recently returned to cycling and have enjoyed rekindling that relationship.
 Except for the part where I crashed hard and f***ed myself up.